Piyush-Karira/LeetCoding-Challenge/30-Days-LeetCoding-Challenge/Week-1/Day-7/README.md

 ## Counting Elements
-Given an integer array arr, count element x such that x + 1 is also arr.
+Given an integer array arr, count element x such that x + 1 is also in arr.
-If there're duplicates in arr, countthem seperately
+If there're duplicates in arr, count them seperately.
 ### Example 1:
 ```
 Input: arr = [1,2,3]